rmosolgo/graphql-ruby/guides/execution/batching.md

 Actually this probably works but I haven't tested it.

+## Custom Directives

+Not supported yet.
+This will need some new kind of integration.

 ### Argument `as:` ✅

 `as:` is applied: arguments are passed into Ruby methods by their `as:` names instead of their GraphQL names.